yuliakor/yuliakor.github.io/index.md

 ## 📚 Certifications and Courses
 **Product Management Simulator.
 Go Practice** _(2023)_ <br>
 **Verbetcetera: Technical skills for PMs** | Course from FAANG employees about key technical aspects for product _(2023)_ <br><br>
-## 📌 Pet project
+## 📌 Pet project <br>
- Created and managed a [website](https://www.sioptics.ru/) for optics store Managed a team of 4 people (creators, designers) to maintain social media networks
+ - Created and managed a [website](https://www.sioptics.ru/) for optics store
+ - Managed a team of 4 people (creators, designers) to maintain social media networks